offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 To limit access to an API, API Gateway allows setting policies on individual resources (paths).
 These policies can limit access based on CIDR blocks, IAM roles, and or VPCs / VPC endpoints.
 IAM policies can also be used to define which IAM entities (IAM roles, IAM groups, etc..) have access to the API.

-To secure an API, Web Application Firewall (WAF) may be placed in front of API Gateway to protect it form common exploits and abuse (e.g. SQL injection).
+To secure an API, Web Application Firewall (WAF) may be placed in front of API Gateway to protect it from common exploits and abuse (e.g. SQL injection).

 ## Endpoint Types